rebelsky/csc321-jekyll/_dev/_home/syllabus.md

 *Warning!* I continue to use Web tools that with which I am not completely familiar (e.g., edX, Jekyll).
 When things look wrong on this site or the edX site, please notify me ASAP.
+I may not always be able to fix things, but I will try.

 *Warning!* Some students prefer readings.
 Some prefer videos.
 You should try both.

-*Warning!* We are trying a new structure for the course.
+*Warning!* We continue to try new structures for the course.
 It feels a bit compressed to me, but I think we can fit everything in.

 Grading